PortableApps64/PortableApps-ForMacOS64/README.md

  1st Rename it to <code>"script.sh"</code>, then Open <code>"script.sh"</code>
  with your choice of code editing/developing editor/build software,<br/>
  Improve/Modify source code, Save,<br/>
- then Use below commands to test if bash code syntaxes are right or where the fault⒮ is/are<b>:</b>
+ then Use below commands to test if bash code syntaxes are right Or where the fault⒮ is/are<b>:</b>
 <dl><dd>
  <tt>０┌─────────────────</tt><br/>